Campus Advisors and Faculty

 - Sarah Gouzoules, Associate Dean for International and Summer Programs, Emory University

-- Peggy Imai, Director of Study Abroad, Saint Michael’s College
+- Peggy H. Imai, Director of Study Abroad, Saint Michael’s College

-- Grace Johnson, Director of Study Abroad, Ohio State University
+- Grace Johnson, Director of Study Abroad, The Ohio State University

 - Torian L. Lee, Director of the Center for Intercultural and International Programs, Xavier University of Louisiana

-- Michael Pippenger, Vice President and Associate Provost for Internationalization, Notre Dame
+- Michael Pippenger, Vice President and Associate Provost for Internationalization, University of Notre Dame

-- Alicia Stanley, Associate Director of Study Abroad, Northwestern University
+- Amy Shenberger, Director of Study Abroad, University of North Texas

 SIT’s University Relations department and SIT Study Abroad as a whole are dedicated to taking an active role in the international education community.
 Members of the University Relations team regularly attend conferences such as NAFSA (both at the national and regional levels), the Forum on Education Abroad, and the CIEE annual conference.
 Our staff also dedicate their time and expertise to various committees in the field.